akka/akka/akka-docs/src/main/paradox/cluster-singleton.md

 * Network partitions without an appropriate downing provider
 * Mistakes in the deployment process leading to two separate Akka Clusters
+* Timing issues between removing members from the Cluster on one side of a network partition and shutting them down on the other side

 A lease can be a final backup that means that the singleton actor won't be created unless the lease can be acquired.

-To use a lease for singleton set `akka.cluster.singleton.lease-implementation` to the configuration location of the lease to use.
-A lease with with the name `<actor system name>-singleton-<singleton name>` is used and the owner is set to the `Cluster(system).selfAddress.hostPort`.
+To use a lease for singleton set `akka.cluster.singleton.use-lease` to the configuration location of the lease to use.
+A lease with with the name `<actor system name>-singleton-<singleton name>` is used and the owner is set to the @scala[`Cluster(system).selfAddress.hostPort`]@java[`Cluster.get(system).selfAddress().hostPort()`].

 If the cluster singleton manager can't acquire the lease it will keep retrying while it is the oldest node in the cluster.
 If the lease is lost then the singleton actor will be terminated then the lease will be re-tried.